flatiron/commandful/README.md

 To define relational data in commandful you will have to:

  - Define the relationship in the resource itself using the resourceful `Resource.parent()` API
- - Create a new server based on the resource(s)
+ - Create a new CLI based on the resource(s)

-commandful will then properly reflect the relational properties of your resources into the socket server.
+commandful will then properly reflect the relational properties of your resources into a CLI.

-Here is a simple code example of using commandful with `Albums` and `Songs`: <a href="https://github.com/flatiron/commandful/blob/master/examples/server.js">https://github.com/flatiron/commandful/blob/master/examples/server.js</a>
+Here is a simple code example of using commandful with `Albums` and `Songs`: <a href="https://github.com/flatiron/commandful/blob/master/examples/simple.js">https://github.com/flatiron/commandful/blob/master/examples/simple.js</a>

 <a name"remote"></a>
 ## Exposing Arbitrary Resource Methods

-In many cases, you'll want to expose additional methods on a Resource through socket.io outside of the included CRUD operations: `create`, `all`, `get`, `update`, `destroy`.
+In many cases, you'll want to expose additional methods on a Resource on the CLI outside of the included CRUD operations: `create`, `all`, `get`, `update`, `destroy`.

 commandful has built in support for easily exposing arbitrary remote resource methods.